galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Based on the files size, what proportion of alignment were removed?
+> 1. Based on the file size, what proportion of alignments was removed (approximately)?
-> 2. Which parameter should be modified if I am interested in repetitive regions?
+> 2. Which parameter should be modified if you are interested in repetitive regions?
 >
 > > ### {% icon solution %} Solution
 > >